JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/rotation/index.md

 The *Mix Quaternion* now uses a spherical interpolation which is more suitable for rotations than standard linear interpolation.
 Additionally, the node is now vectorized.

+## Random Quaternion

+The *Random Quaternion* node now has a *Create List* option which allows the creation for a list of quaternions.